 Alterwitz and Stone offer a variety of educational components in conjunction with this exhibition.
 They will be available for gallery talks and discussions about their works, creative writing exercises, hands on workshops and can work closely with your community and educators.

-Art-making - Artists Alterwitz and Stone will lead a joint workshop in which each participant can create their own art object.
+Art-making - Artists Linda Alterwitz and Elizabeth Stone will lead a joint workshop in which each participant can create their own object that describes their place of peace and reflection.
 Materials to collage, draw and sculpt will be on hand for participants to create two-dimensional or three-dimensional art pieces.
-Finished works will hang from a grid framework floating from the ceiling, adding to a joint installation piece, created for this workshop by Alterwitz and Stone.
-The final piece will reflect a unique earth inspired universe.
+Finished works can be displayed to reflect a unique, earth inspired universe.

 Breathing Portraits - Linda Alterwitz will assist participants in creating portraits capturing their individual breathing patterns.
-Image will be printed as 4" x 4" photographs and hang in a separate grid within the venue, representing the life force of the people living within your community.
+Images will be printed as 4” x 4” photographs and can hang in a separate grid within the venue, representing the life force of the people living within your community.

 Alterwitz and Stone prepare for educational programming, 2018